-Made in Wales from over 60% recycled slate, this tops the range in both performance and looks with a proven track record on pitches down to 15°.
+Made in Wales from over 60% recycled slate, this tops the range in performance and looks with a track record on pitches down to 15°.

-With its thin leading edge and hidden lock, provides a cost-effective roofing solution where an authentic slate appearance is called for.
+With a thin leading edge and hidden lock, this provides a cost-effective solution where an authentic slate appearance is called for.

-The MockBond variant of Richmond has a centre bond line to create the impression of two small units.
+This MockBond variant of Richmond 10 has a centre bond line to create the impression of two small slates.

-It's chamfered edge and riven surface gives the appearance of quarried slate and matches the performance of a machine-made slate with visual appeal.
+Chamfered sides and riven surface gives the appearance of quarried slate along with the performance of a machine-made slate.

-The MockBond variant of Mini Stonewold has a centre bond line to create the impression of two small units.
+The MockBond variant of Mini Stonewold has a centre bond line to create the impression of two small slates.units.

-An elegant natural clay slate offering savings in both materials and labour.
-Simple and quick to install.
+An elegant natural clay slate offering savings in both materials and labour, Westminster Slate is quick and easy to install.

 Redland Mini Stonewold is the perfect solution against high winds in Orkney